-For those who don’t already know, the test comprises of four key topics: logical reasoning, logical deductions, mathematical reasoning and non-verbal reasoning.
-You need to pass every part in order to ace the test.
+For those who don’t already know, the test may comprises of following key topics: logical reasoning, logical deductions, mathematical reasoning and non-verbal reasoning.

 Learn Time Management

 When it comes to such tests and examinations, time management is of pivotal importance.
-If you’re not good at time management, there’s no possible way for you to attempt the Selective Thinking Skills Test entirely.
-In such a scenario, your chances of acing the test will significantly deteriorate.
+A good time management during Selective Thinking Skills Test is one of the technique that may help you to reduce exam stress.